-Trying to pack ahead for a move can be overwhelming.
+Trying to figure out the best ways to pack ahead for a move can be overwhelming.
 Depending on how many things you own, you may even feel tempted to procrastinate.

 But, packing all your stuff definitely isn’t something you want to do the day before you move—especially if you don’t know what to do!

-As the first interview guest, Norma, one of our Moving Experts has a unique (and extremely useful) background in claims.
-She’s passionate about helping people simplify their moves and keep them claim-free by knowing what to expect and what to do.
+In the content below, Norma, one of our longtime Moving Expert staffers, has a unique background in claims.
+This experience gives her great insight on how to pack for a move early to prevent damage.
+She’s passionate about helping people simplify their moves and keep them damage-free by knowing what to expect and what to do before a move.

-Read on to learn what and how to pack before your movers arrive.
+Read on to learn what and how to pack ahead of your movers’ arrival!

-Packing Do’s: Best Ways to Pack Ahead for a Move
+Packing Do’s: Best Ways To Pack Ahead of Time for a Move

-Here are the best tips for getting packing out of the way before move day—and doing it correctly so you don’t waste time or damage your items.
+Here are the best tips for packing ahead of your move—and how to do it right— so you don’t waste time or damage your stuff.

 “Definitely mark the box as much as possible.
 Usually, the top and the side of the box are best to mark… Again, the movers are going to move very quickly.
 They’re used to [our] packers labeling the box all the way around, right.
 So they just look at it and see what’s fragile…It’s good to make it very legible: easy to read, quick to read.”